 - For best results, deep condition your hair once a week.

 - Those who live in hard water areas may find they get a lot of build-up.
-If you don’t ever use low poo, an apple cider vinegar rinse once a month should do the trick.
+Invest in a chelating shampoo for monthly use.

 Which products to use?

-Lorraine Massey’s own products (Devacurl) are recommended but only available in America.
-Fortunately there are many other CG Method approved products online and in the drug stores.
+Lorraine Massey’s own products (Devacurl) are no longer recommended – the formulas have changed since she sold the company.
+Fortunately there are many CG Method approved products online and in the drug stores.
 Here are a few recommended brands:

 - Aubrey Organics